Menu

 Reviews

-Cedillo, Christina V. Review of Embodied Archive: Disability in Post-Revolutionary Mexican Cultural Production.
-Disability Studies Quarterly Community Blog. https://thedscblog2.wordpress.com/2022/07/04/embodied-archive-disability-in-post-revolutionary-mexican-cultural-production/
+Review of Embodied Archive: Disability in Post-Revolutionary Mexican Cultural Production.
+Disability Studies Quarterly Community Blog.
+[The site appears to be migrating, so I have uploaded a PDF of the original submitted review here.]

 Position Statements